cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

       int sumValue;
   }

+.. _ingesting:

 Ingesting Data into an AbstractInputFlowlet
 -------------------------------------------
-In order to ingest data into the flowlet, the AbstractInputFlowlet gives couple of options.
+In order to ingest data into the flowlet, the AbstractInputFlowlet gives two options.
 One is a HTTP ingestion endpoint; the other is a TCP endpoint.
 If you run the Flow in Standalone Mode, the ingestion endpoints are printed out in the log messages on the console (wrapped for formatting)::